shlomi-levi/Yad2-Auto-Renewal/README.md

    python main.py
    ```

 5. A graphical user interface (GUI) will be opened.
-Add your user with the "add user" button, and then you would have the ability to activate the Automatic renewal process.
+Add your user with the "add user" button, and then you would have the ability to activate the automatic renewal process.

 ---
 Enjoy!